Slack (NYSE:WORK) CTO Cal Henderson Sells 1,500 Shares

-Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of Slack stock in a transaction dated Friday, July 10th.
-The stock was sold at an average price of $33.75, for a total value of $50,625.00.
-Following the completion of the sale, the chief technology officer now directly owns 43,560 shares of the company’s stock, valued at approximately $1,470,150.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the company’s stock in a transaction that occurred on Friday, July 17th.
+The stock was sold at an average price of $31.84, for a total value of $47,760.00.
+Following the transaction, the chief technology officer now directly owns 43,560 shares of the company’s stock, valued at $1,386,950.40.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

 Cal Henderson also recently made the following trade(s):